EduardoAlonso73/Stores/README.md

 <h3 align="center">Store</h3>

 <p align="center">
- Application that it has the function to save,edit and delet  information <br> about a store  such as its phone and website
+ Application that it has the function to save,edit and delete  information <br> about a store  such as its phone and website implementing   the MVVM architecture
     <br />

   </p>